 The time bar of an object represents its existence along the time axis.
+It is only available in the main timeline.

-TIMELINE • • • 0 Θ ⊕ "
+TIMELINE ■ ▶ • ■ (

-Main Timeline • • 6 0:00 0:01 0:02 0:03 0:04 0:05
+Main Timeline ▼ ⊚ 🖬 0:00 0:01 0:02 2 0:03 0:04 0:05

 Slide

-Shape_1 • D Sha pe_1
+Shape_3 • •

-As you can see from the time bar of Shape 1 in the screenshot above, Shape 1 will appear on the Canvas at the first second after the slide starts to play.
-The shape will disappear at the 4° second, which means its duration is 3 seconds.
-The length of the object time bar represents its duration.
+As indicated in the image above, Shape_3 will appear in the first second after the slide starts to play.
+Then, it will disappear at the 4^a second, which means its duration is 3 seconds.
+The length of the object's time bar represents its duration.

-The shape has animation effects which can be realized by the green and red bar placed inside the object time bar.
-The green-bar's length indicates the duration of the entrance effect while the red-bar's length indicates the duration of the exit effect.
+The animation effects of Shape_3 are displayed by the green and red bars placed inside the object time bar.
+The green bar's length indicates the duration of the entrance effect while the red bar's length indicates the duration of the exit effect.